SATURDAY, APRIL 17 | 10 a.m.

 “Ute Culturally Modified Trees” A Virtual Presentation with Lynn Albers, Vail Public Library’s Local History and Ethnobotany Specialist | Hosted by Vail Public Library

 THURSDAY, APRIL 1 | 5:30 p.m.

-Learn about living artifacts from the Ute traditional way of life.
-A culturally modified tree (CMT) is a tree that has been altered by an indigenous people for a specific purpose.
-Verified as an ancient worldwide tradition, cultural modification of trees includes inner tree bark use for food, ceremony, medicine, and practical utilitarian purposes.
-Distinctively peeled Colorado ponderosa pines are rare, yet impermanent, reminders of the Ute way of life.
+Learn about trees that are living artifacts created by the Colorado Utes.
+A culturally modified tree (CMT) may be described as a tree that has been altered by an indigenous people, such as the Utes, for a specific purpose.
+Cultural modification of trees includes peeling the outer bark to obtain the precious inner bark for food, medicine, ceremony and practical daily life uses.
+Distinctively peeled Colorado ponderosa pines are rare and impermanent reminders of the Ute way of life.